krisrs1128/clouds_dist/README.md

 }
 ```

-Note: if you select to sample from "range", as np.arange is used, "from" MUST be a list, and may contain
+**Note**: if you select to sample from "range", as np.arange is used, "from" MUST be a list, and may contain
     only 1 (=min) 2 (min and max) or 3 (min, max, step) values